bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 This often leads to it never happening.

 Remember the argument that monorepos promised O(1) tooling changes?
-Well, that one change can't go in until N packages are modified to work with that change.
+Well, that one change can't go in until N packages (* N times you have to make updates) are modified to work with that change.
 This distinction is always overlooked.
 Centralizing tooling means every change requires mass coordination.
 If each package were in its own repo, you could selectively apply the tooling changes to the 2-3 you are actively working on and get around to the rest when it matters.